 This online Travel Handbook is provided to ensure all Shoreline Community College employees comply with Washington State and College travel and transportation regulations.
 This handbook contains information on conference registrations, airline reservations, lodging, car rentals, use of state vehicles, per diem rates, etc. Use these links to instructions on how to complete a Travel Authorization (TA) and an Expense Report in ctcLink.
 A TA is required and must be created and approved in ctcLink before any college-related travel may occur.

-The travel rules in this handbook are based on the rules and regulations published by the Office of Financial Management (Chapter 10 SAAM Manual – www.ofm.wa.gov/policy/10.10.htm ).
-The College must adhere to these rules and regulations in processing all travel requests, and in some instances, the College must establish procedures where indicated by the state regulations.
+The instructions in this handbook directly align with the rules and regulations published by the Washington State Office of Financial Management in the Standard Administrative and Accounting Manual (SAAM) – Chapter 10.
+College employees must adhere to these rules and regulations when processing all travel requests.
+In some cases the College may establish and implement supplemental procedures when indicated by state regulations.

-You are in “travel status” when conducting official state business i.e., “...those activities performed by an official or employee of the state, ...as directed by his or her supervisor in order to accomplish state programs or as required by the duties of his or her position or office."
+You are in “travel status” when conducting office state business (i.e., “...those activities performed by an official or employee of the state...as directed by your supervisor in order to accomplish state programs, or as required by the duties of your position or office.”)

-A checklist is included in this handbook to help you with the arrangements you will need to make prior to your travel and what will be needed to obtain reimbursement upon your return from travel status.
+Refer to this Travel Checklist to determine what arrangements you must make prior to business travel and what is required to obtain reimbursement for expenses upon your return from travel status.